 Note that the manage field dialog is also another way to know how to refer to a field value in a message or flow, i.e. the field value for "Address" is @contact.address.

 You can make a contact field appear at the top of your contact's contact page by making it "featured".
-Do this by clicking on the contact field and checking the "Featured field" box:
+Do this by clicking on the contact field and checking the "Featured field" box.
+You can also choose the field type, such as text, number, date & time, state, district, or ward.

 Editing a Contact's Custom Fields